Save money with our breakfast tips

 7. Leftovers pancakes or omelettes

-Make hash browns to use up leftover cooked potatoes
+Make hash browns to use up leftover cooked potatoes.
+Check out BBC Foods delicious hash brown recipe.

 And finally yoghurt and fruit make healthy smoothies which will keep for up to two days in the fridge.

-Emma Marsh heads up Love Food Hate Waste, which aims to raise awareness of the issue of food waste and offer simple everyday tips and support to help consumers save money and waste less.
-Emma is also a keen grower of fruit and veg in her garden and allotment at home.
+Love Food Hate Waste, which aims to raise awareness of the issue of food waste and offer simple everyday tips and support to help consumers save money and waste less.